HydroponicAdvice.comUpdated July 2026

 AeroGarden

-A note on variants: the Harvest Lite (2024 update) dropped the LED from 20W to 15W.
-User reviews have been noticeably weaker than the original Harvest, and several review sites pulled it from their recommendations.
-Stick to the original Harvest at 20W, or the Harvest Elite 360 if you want the premium stainless finish.
-I'd avoid the Lite.
+A note on variants: the Harvest Lite (2024) dropped the LED from 20W to 15W.
+Owner feedback has been noticeably weaker than the original, and several review sites pulled it from their picks.
+Stick to the original Harvest at 20W, or the Harvest Elite 360 for the premium stainless finish.
+I'd skip the Lite.

-The 24-inch grow height is the specification that changes what the Bounty can actually do.
-Cherry tomato plants need that vertical space to produce a meaningful harvest.
-Dwarf pepper varieties work well.
-Larger basil cultivars (Thai basil and the bigger sweet basil types) grow taller than compact varieties and benefit from the extra headroom.
-The Harvest's 12 inches is a hard ceiling for anything that wants to get tall.
-The Bounty removes that constraint.
+The 24-inch grow height is the spec that changes what this unit can do.
+Cherry tomatoes need that vertical room to give you a real crop.
+Dwarf peppers do well.
+Larger basil types, Thai basil and the bigger sweet basils, grow taller than compact varieties and use the extra headroom.
+The Harvest's 12 inches is a hard ceiling for anything that wants to climb.
+The Bounty removes it.

-Nine pods is enough to run a full herb rotation without making compromises.
-Basil, mint, cilantro, thyme, chives, dill, and lettuce: that's seven varieties, leaving two slots for experimentation or duplicates of what you use most.
-With a Harvest, you're choosing which four or five things to prioritise.
-With a Bounty, the choice is more relaxed.
+Nine pods is enough to run a full herb rotation without compromises.
+Basil, mint, cilantro, thyme, chives, dill, and lettuce is seven varieties, and you still have two slots for experiments or extra of whatever you use most.
+On a Harvest you are choosing which four or five things matter most.
+On a Bounty you are not.

 AeroGarden